 The right dare has to be learned

-Before the federal elections, most of the major parties promised to combat the lack of venture capital in Germany.
+Most of the major parties are promising to combat the lack of venture capital in Germany ahead of the general election.
 That sounds welcome at first.
 But whether the situation for start-ups will actually improve in the next legislative period depends on the practical implementation.

-The management consultancy PwC had already noted it at the end of last year: As soon as it comes to large financing rounds, there is a lack of venture capital in Germany.
+Management consultants PwC had already established this at the end of last year: As soon as it comes to large financing rounds, there is a lack of venture capital in Germany.
 The fact that more start-ups in Germany achieved unicorn status in 2021 than ever before was only possible because a lot of money flowed in from abroad, for example from the United States.
-For the startup ecosystem here, that's a problem.
-When founders and investors dare to exit, whether via the stock exchange or a sale, the money no longer ends up in the German cycle, but moves overseas.
+This is a problem for the local start-up ecosystem.
+When founders and investors dare to exit, whether via the stock exchange or a sale, the money no longer ends up in the German cycle, but goes overseas.

-It is therefore encouraging that at least the CDU/CSU, SPD, Greens and FDP are addressing the problem in their programmes in view of the federal elections.
-The four parties want to make more venture capital available to founders.
-The models presented include an expansion of the already existing "Future Fund", more competencies for the development bank KfW and the creation of a secondary market for start-up investments.
-Depending on party preference, start-ups in future industries such as AI and quantum technology or in the sustainability sector are also to be promoted.
+It is therefore encouraging that at least the CDU/CSU, SPD, Greens and FDP are addressing the problem in their programs in view of the Bundestag elections.
+The four parties want to make more venture capital available for start-ups.
+The models presented include an expansion of the existing "Future Fund", more powers for the KfW development bank and the creation of a secondary market for start-up investments.
+Depending on party preference, start-ups in future-oriented sectors such as AI and quantum technology or in the area of sustainability should also be promoted.

-All of these solutions - if implemented correctly - can at least close the funding gap to some extent.
-But when it comes to distributing money, the state has not been very efficient in recent months.
-One need only recall the disaster surrounding the so-called "November aid", which many an entrepreneur had not even received by February.
-A certain scepticism about government VC injections is therefore appropriate.
+If implemented correctly, all of these solutions can at least close the funding gap to some extent.
+However, when it comes to distributing money in particular, the state has not shone with efficiency in recent months.
+Just remember the disaster surrounding the so-called "November aid", which some entrepreneurs had not even received in February.
+A certain skepticism towards state VC injections is therefore appropriate.

-Much more promising is the idea of using government incentives and adjusted regulations to activate institutional financiers and other private investors as venture capitalists.
-Insurance companies and pension funds, for example, have vast sums of assets that could help to raise large financing rounds in Germany.
-If this stone could be set in motion with the help of governmental initialization, German founders would already be helped a lot.
-It is to be hoped that the future coalition parties will recognise the advantages of this solution and not succumb to the illusion, like so many of their predecessors, that the state is the better entrepreneur.
+The idea of using government incentives and adapted regulations to activate institutional investors and other private investors as venture capitalists is much more promising.
+Insurance companies and pension funds, for example, have vast sums of investment assets that could also help to raise large financing rounds in Germany.
+If the government could help get this ball rolling, it would be a great help to German founders.
+It remains to be hoped that the future coalition parties will recognize the advantages of this solution and not succumb to the illusion that the state is the better entrepreneur, like so many of their predecessors.

 FYI: English edition available